oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 ]
 ```

-# Java Records Advantages and Disadvantages
+# Java Records Advantages and Limitations

 While Java Record is more concise for declaring data carrier classes, the "war on boilerplate" is a non-goal of the construct, neither is to add features like properties or annotation-driven code generation, like [Project Lombok](https://projectlombok.org/) does.
 Records semantics provide benefits when modeling an immutable state data type.
 No hidden state is allowed, as no instance fields can be defined outside the header, hence the transparent claim.
 Compiler generated `equals()` and `hashCode()` avoid error-prone coding.
 Serialization and deserialization into JSON are straightforward thanks to its canonical constructor.
-If you need to be able to alter the state or to define a hierarchy, it is not possible with records.
+Summarizing some of the Java Record features discussed in this post:

+Advantages
+- Concise syntax
+- Immutable state
+- Compiler generated `equals()` and `hashCode()`
+- Straightforward JSON serialization and deserialization

+Limitations
+- Immutable state
+- Cannot be used as JPA/Hibernate entities
+- Cannot be extended or inherit a class

 # Learn More About Java and Spring